 My son just celebrated his 7th birthday two weeks ago and we celebrated it in a non-traditional way.
-No big parties or celebration, no clowns, magicians or mascots and no party games.
-No 7 wishes, 7 roses, 7 gifts, 7 blue bills and many to mention.
+No big parties or celebrations, no clowns, magicians, or mascots, and no party games.
+No 7 wishes, 7 roses, 7 gifts, 7 blue bills, and many others to mention.

 1. Something you Want

 My son wanted a Lego for his birthday so we went to the toy store to look for his gift.
 He just wanted the mini-figure (mga tao lang na Lego) but I told him to choose another gift. (insert balloon, wag sana mahal mapili, lol)